Cheshire-Labs/orca/README.md

 Orca is currently in it's early beta release with limited functionality and without integrated drivers.  ***This code has only been tested with mocked drivers and has not been run on a live system.***

 Despite its current limitations, Cheshire Labs sees value in releasing the software at this stage for the following reason:
-- It allows users to explore and experiment with Orca
+- It allows users to explore and experiment with the advantages of Orca
 - It provides access for contributors and developers to build their own drivers
 - It enables developers to contribute enhancements and new features to the software
 - It enables Cheshire Labs to gather feedback and gauge industry interest to ensure Orca meets the needs of the lab automation sector